 Whether you’re looking for your morning caffeine fix or a special pick-me-up, this is your ticket.

-Even better?
-Making an iced latte at home is a cheaper alternative to hitting up your local Starbucks or Dunkin’ Donuts on the ‘reg.
-Save time and have the best iced latte you can imagine at a fraction of the cost…?!
+Making an iced latte at home is a cheaper alternative to hitting up your local Starbucks or Dunkin’ Donuts on the reg.
+You can save time and have the most amazing iced latte you can imagine at a fraction of the cost.
 Yes, please!

 So what do you say?
-Let’s make a homemade version that’s not only more delicious, but budget-friendly…you won’t go back to any other way…it’s just too good.
+Let’s make a homemade version that’s not only more delicious but also budget-friendly.
+You won’t go back to any other way…it’s just too good.
 Pinky promise.

 Looking for the hot version?
 Get it here: steamed caramel latte recipe!